rc-bellergy/threejs-starter/README.md

-# three.js starter and sample
+# three.js starter and sample using webpack5

 ## Install
     npm install